Skip to main content

 What is a clearing account?

-When using a clearing account for Shopify or Big Commerce sellers, we use clearing accounts to record the money you expect to receive from a payment provider that has not yet been deposited in your checking account.
+When using a clearing account for Shopify, we use clearing accounts to record the money you expect to receive from a payment provider that has not yet been deposited in your checking account.

 Will my deposits match with the Gateway Payouts?

 Most payment providers will deduct a processing fee before depositing funds.
-In addition to fees there is generally a timing difference between the date the funds were collected from the buyer, and the date the payments are deposited into the checking account.
-This means the majority of your transactions summaries for Paypal, Stripe, Authorize, Amazon Pay and other payment gateways will not match the deposits in your checking account.
-Disbursement of funds happens at different timings depending on the payment processor or sales platform processing the payments.
+In addition to fees, there is generally a timing difference between the date the funds were collected from the buyer and the date the payments were deposited into the checking account.
+This means that most of your transaction summaries for Paypal, Stripe, Authorize, Amazon Pay, and other payment gateways will not match the deposits in your checking account.
+Disbursement of funds happens at different times depending on the payment processor or sales platform processing the payments.

 How many clearing accounts do I need?

-Shopify or Big Commerce sellers who are offering multiple payment options can use one clearing account to account for all non-Shopify payment providers.
-However, the majority of our users prefer to set up separate clearing accounts for each payment provider which makes reconciling against each payment provider's monthly statement easier.
+Shopify sellers who offer multiple payment options can use one clearing account to account for all non-Shopify payment providers.
+However, most of our users prefer to set up separate clearing accounts for each payment provider which makes reconciling against each payment provider's monthly statement easier.

 Three steps to reconcile the payment clearing accounts: